Maze (1973 video game): Maze

-At MIT, Thompson became involved in computer modeling of dynamic systems at MIT's Project MAC (now the MIT Computer Science and Artificial Intelligence Laboratory), which featured a Digital Equipment Corporation (DEC) PDP-10 minicomputer networked to eight less-powerful PDS-1s for use as graphical terminals.
+At MIT, Thompson became involved in computer modeling of dynamic systems at MIT's Project MAC (now the MIT Computer Science and Artificial Intelligence Laboratory), which featured a Digital Equipment Corporation (DEC) PDP-10 mainframe computer networked to eight less-powerful PDS-1s for use as graphical terminals.
 Thompson brought paper tapes of code for several programs from NASA Ames to MIT in February 1974, including Maze.
 He and co-worker Dave Lebling decided to recreate and expand the game on the Project MAC computer system.
 Although Lebling does not recall shooting in the version of the game Thompson showed him, it was soon re-added as the pair greatly expanded the game.
 The new version of the game used the PDP-10 as a centralized server and supported up to eight players or computer-controlled figures in a maze at once, which was now a 16 by 32 grid.
 Thompson worked on the PDS-1 code that allowed for more players, the visuals for the bullets, the score-keeping, the ability to see a top-down view of the maze, and a cheat command to move through walls.
 Lebling, meanwhile, wrote the PDP-10 code to connect all of the players and allow text messaging between terminals, a simple "robot" player that could play the game if there were not enough human players, and a program for players to create their own maze layouts.
 When he discovered that the robot players were too difficult for some players, he altered the robot players to move slower once they scored a certain number of points.
 Players were represented in the maze as their three-letter user id, along with an arrow pointing which way they were facing.
 The game was popular around the lab as well as with other MIT students, who would make accounts on the system just to play Maze.
 As users had to reserve time on the terminals due to the limited availability, some players would go to the lab in the middle of the night in order to play the game.
 According to Lebling, Maze was played almost constantly outside of the primary lab hours.